bellaichef/nvim_optimisations/README.md

 Done !!

 Things you have to know (tips):
-  - LSP phpactor need to find .git (file or folder) in the filet's folder your are editing or in one of its parents directory.
+  - LSP phpactor need to find .git (file or folder) in the file's folder your are editing or in one of its parents directory.
   - If you want to use this configuration with sudo, ensure that default editor for sudo is nvim and then use "sudo -e" or "sudoedit" command to edit your files.

 Below find the list of installed packages: